Priyanchew/CarbonCredMarket/README.md

 - **Tracing**: OpenTelemetry for distributed tracing
 - **Alerting**: PagerDuty integration for critical issues

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guide](docs/CONTRIBUTING.md) for details.

 ### Development Workflow
 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`